jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 Testing in React uses the same approach for creating individual tests and organizing them into a suite of tests.

-We do however need to leverage the `React Testing Library` and, for more advanced tests, `Enzyme`.
+We do however need to leverage the `React Testing Library` and, for even more advanced testing we would need the assist of `Enzyme`.

 ### Setup
 Let's first create a filed called `App.test.js` and import both `React` and the `App` component.